MarcMDeveloper/LoreForge/README.md

 - **AI-Driven NPCs**: Every character is uniquely generated with personality traits, cultural backgrounds, and behavioral patterns
 - **Cultural Awareness**: Characters reflect diverse cultural norms, traditions, and communication styles
 - **Dynamic Dialogue**: Conversations that evolve based on context, relationship history, and cultural understanding
-- **Interactive World**: Explore a rich environment where every NPC has their own story to tell

 ## 🛠️ Technical Architecture